metricly/metricly-docs/content/api/api-webhooks.md

 alwaysopen: false
 pre: ""
 ---
-The Webhooks API allows you to use webhooks to send events to Metricly.
-Sending events via the Webhook API can be used to generate external events in Metricly’s Event Explorer, meaning you could create policies based on the content of those messages.
+The Webhooks API allows you to use webhooks to send events to CloudWisdom.
+Sending events via the Webhook API can be used to generate external events in CloudWisdom’s Event Explorer, meaning you could create policies based on the content of those messages.
 See external event policy conditions for more information.

 **Request Headers**